Is My Wife on Dating Apps? Here's How to Check

 Searching for someone's publicly visible dating profile is legal.
 What crosses the line is accessing her phone, accounts, or devices without consent.
 The Computer Fraud and Abuse Act treats unauthorized device access as a federal offense.
 Stick to tools that search public-facing profiles, and avoid installing monitoring software without explicit agreement.

 A study in Computers in Human Behaviour found that 18% to 25% of Tinder users are already in committed relationships.
 Among American users specifically, 42% reported being married or in a relationship.
-Women's infidelity rates have risen roughly 40% over the past two decades, according to data from the Institute for Family Studies.
+Women's infidelity rates have risen roughly 40% over the past two decades, according to compiled data from the Institute for Family Studies.

 An existing profile does not automatically mean active cheating.
 Many people forget to delete accounts from before the relationship.
 The key indicators are recent activity timestamps, updated photos, or a changed bio.
 A profile last active three years ago carries different weight than one active last week.

 Do not confront impulsively.
 First, document what you found with screenshots and dates.
 Then consult a therapist or counselor individually before the conversation.
-When you do talk, use "I" statements and present observations without accusations.
-Leading with evidence and calm emotion — rather than anger — gives you the best chance at a productive outcome.
+When you do talk, use 'I' statements and present observations without accusations.
+Leading with evidence and emotion — rather than anger — gives you the best chance at a productive outcome.

 Moving Forward With Clarity